 What are Internet Memes and Why You Should Care

 An internet meme is a cultural phenomenon, spreading like a virus, traveling from one person to another swiftly until it takes on a life of its own.
 “Meme’ is pronounced as ‘meem’, which rhymes with ‘seem’ or ‘team’.
 Meme is a term coined by Richard Dawkins.

-Internet memes are usually jokes, urban legends, viral videos, funny pictures or contagious music.
+Memes are usually jokes, urban legends, viral videos, funny pictures or contagious music.
 Memes today hugely influence modern language and culture.
 They shape how the youth, and the whole internet user population for that matter, live their lives.

-Marketing, advertising and promotions professionals embrace internet memes, because it’s inexpensive and trendy; plus its unique characteristic is to spread like a virus.
+Marketing, advertising and promotions professionals embrace memes, because it’s inexpensive and trendy; plus its unique characteristic is to spread like a virus.

 The more people go online, the stronger memes will be.
 Memes equals money.
-Internet memes have assisted in producing fame and fortune for many people, transforming nobodies to overnight sensations in the blink of an eye.
+Memes have assisted in producing fame and fortune for many people, transforming nobodies to overnight sensations in the blink of an eye.
 Memes are a great opportunity; always at work even during your offline hours, always up for 24 hours a day, 7 days a week.

 To prove our point, we’ll give you an example.
 One of the most popular memes of all time is the many pictures of the cat with funny, captions that throw grammar out the window.
 It is created by Hawaiian blogger Eric Nakagawa with girlfriend Kari Unebasami.
 Do you know how much these cat pictures are worth?